 docx.add_picture()

-Using the add_picture() method in python-docx you can add an image on the word document.
-The below picture shows the column available for uploading images on a word document.
+Using the add_picture() method in Python-docx, you can add an image to the Word document.
+The picture below shows the column available for uploading images in a Word document.

-• Python docx add_picture() methods provides option to add picture in the word file.
-You can control the size of the image by defining height and width of the image.
+Python docx add_picture() method provides an option to add a picture to the Word file.
+You can control the size of the image by defining its height and width of the image.

 Syntax:

-Height and width are optional to provide but it will be either in Inches or cm (centimeter).
-We recommend keeping the image in the same folder where the main project is but in case it is not possible then provide the complete path in place of <image_path>.
+Height and width are optional to provide, but they will be either in Inches or cm (centimeters).
+We recommend keeping the image in the same folder where the main project is, but in case it is not possible, then provide the complete path in place of <image_path>.

 from docx.shared import Inches